MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 > [!NOTE]
 > To enable personalization of the promoted area of the action bar, you must use the `actionref` syntax described below.

 To define promoted actions, you specify an `area(Promoted)` in the `actions` section of a page or a page extension.
 Inside the `area(Promoted)` section, you can specify one or more `actionref` sections.
 An `actionref` is an object type that references an action on the page, and by adding it in the promoted area section it's promoted in the UI.
+An `actionref` can only be defined in the `area(Promoted)` section.
 You can either create groups in the `area(Promoted)` for the `actionref` references, or you can add `actionref` sections directly.
 An `actionref` inherits the properties of the referenced action.
 For page extensions, you can add to existing groups and you can add new groups.

+### Split buttons for actions

+Split buttons can help organize the actions that you are promoting.
+A split button can be defined for a page action group, which renders as a combination of a button and a menu.
+Use the `ShowAs` property to specify that a certain page action group should render as a split button.
+For more information, see [ShowAs Property](properties/devenv-showas-property.md).

 ### Syntax example